alchemyplatform/aa-sdk/site/smart-accounts/accounts/modular-account.md

 # Modular Account

 Soon after the first stable version of [ERC-6900](https://eips.ethereum.org/EIPS/eip-6900), we will release an ERC-6900 compatible Modular Account in Account Kit.
 It will support new use cases like session keys, account recovery, spending limits, and any ERC-6900 plugin you can imagine.
-The Light Account is forward-compatible with ERC-6900 so you can optionally upgrade it to the Modular Account once released.
+The LightAccount is forward-compatible with ERC-6900 so you can optionally upgrade it to the Modular Account once released.

 Read on to learn more about ERC-6900 and modular accounts.

 :::tip Note
 We are working towards the first stable version of [ERC-6900](https://eips.ethereum.org/EIPS/eip-6900) with [the community](https://ethereum-magicians.org/t/erc-6900-modular-smart-contract-accounts-and-plugins/13885).
 If you're developing a plugin or modular account, we'd love to chat!
-Join the Modular Accounts [Telegram group](https://t.me/+KfB9WuhKDgk5YzIx) or [say hello](mailto:account-abstraction@alchemy.com) to a team member at Alchemy.
+Join the Modular Accounts [Telegram group](https://t.me/+KfB9WuhKDgk5YzIx) or [say hello](mailto:account-abstraction@alchemy.com) to us!
 :::

 ## Motivation

 In the coming years, we expect most user accounts to be smart contract accounts that leverage the benefits of account abstraction.
 These accounts will generally share a similar set of core features such as signature validation and ownership transfer.
 To ensure this core feature set is secure and does not contain any vulnerabilities, it will be prudent for most developers to re-use battle-tested smart accounts rather than writing their own accounts.

-However, smart acounts are also programmable, enabling developers to build new and innovative features that hook into the validation and execution logic of a smart account.
+However, smart acounts are also programmable, enabling you to build new and innovative features that hook into the validation and execution logic of a smart account.
 We hope and expect to see a diverse ecosystem of plugins flourish.

 In order to maximize interoperability and code re-use, these plugins will ideally share a standard interface that is compatible with every smart contract account.